BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 ## Step 4
 Submit this ticket and email us the contact information.

-For security purpose, please provide the following contact information to the email address - zorin.samji@gov.bc.ca
+For security purpose, please provide the following contact information to the email address - bcgov.sso@gov.bc.ca

 * Email to reach out for On-Boarding meeting invitation:
 * link to the GitHub ticket you just created: